Project

 ceph.ko doesn't setattr (lchown, utimes) on symlinks

-Added by Alexandre Oliva about 12 years ago.
-Updated almost 11 years ago.
+Added by Alexandre Oliva over 12 years ago.
+Updated about 11 years ago.

 Status: